 Looking for something quick, healthy, and delicious to make for dinner?
-I tried this dish from Better Homes and Gardens magazine, and thought it was great.
+I tried this Creamy Pasta with Butternut Squash and Green Onions from Better Homes and Gardens magazine, and thought it was great.
 Creamy and filling without being too heavy.
 Quick to put together (only takes about 1/2 an hour), and budget-friendly.
 I don’t think you can ask for much more.

 Try this dish with chicken or shrimp as well.
 Also, I think it would be pretty with the addition of some lightly sautéed red peppers.

 If you have more time to spend making dinner, the squash or sweet potatoes would be fabulous roasted in the oven.
 It develops some caramelized bits, and the flavor becomes more complex.

 To roast, preheat oven to 450 degrees F. Cut squash in wedges, and scoop pulp and seeds out of the middle of the squash.
 Place cut squash on a baking dish or cookie sheet that has been sprayed with cooking spray.
 Sprinkle evenly with olive oil, sugar, chili powder, and cinnamon.
 Bake 20-30 minutes or until tender.

 Cut cooked squash into 1-inch chunks.
 The flesh of the squash will easily come away from the peel of the squash.

 This is great made with some homemade chile powder too!

 If you like seeing my recipes subscribe via email in the upper right, or with push notifications using the red bell.

 Or, connect with me on your favorite social media channel for recipes, photos, and much, much more: